ksmin23/my-gcp-practitioners-playbook/README.md

 ### Agent Memory
 *   [my-adk-python-samples/agent-memory/redis-session-service](https://github.com/ksmin23/my-adk-python-samples/tree/main/agent-memory/redis-session-service): An agent that demonstrates how to use Redis for session state management, allowing for scalable and persistent user sessions.
-*   [my-adk-python-samples/agent-memory/redis-memory-service](httpss://github.com/ksmin23/my-adk-python-samples/tree/main/agent-memory/redis-memory-service): An agent demonstrating a custom long-term memory service using Redis Vectorsearch.
+*   [my-adk-python-samples/agent-memory/redis-memory-service](https://github.com/ksmin23/my-adk-python-samples/tree/main/agent-memory/redis-memory-service): An agent demonstrating a custom long-term memory service using Redis Vector Store.

 ### Tooling & Guides
 *   [gemini-cli-with-mcp-toolbox-for-databases](https://github.com/ksmin23/gemini-cli-with-mcp-toolbox-for-databases): A guide on using the Gemini CLI with the MCP Toolbox for database management on GCP.